artemsmikh/artemsmikh.github.io/_posts/2023-01-28-adding-a-notification-scene-to-an-apple-watch-app-in-xcode-14.md

 After doing the steps above, your watchOS target folder should look like this:

 ![New Scheme popup with the right target selected]({{site.baseurl}}/assets/images/watch_landmarks/navigator_final.png){:style="display:block; margin-left:auto; margin-right:auto"}
 *WatchLandmarks Watch App folder, 3 new files added.
-Notice: WatchLandmarksApp.swift is missing because it was deleted during the previous steps of Apple tutorial*
+Notice: WatchLandmarksApp.swift is missing because it was deleted during the previous steps of the tutorial*

 You should also have a Notification scheme in the the scheme selector dropdown in the Xcode toolbar:

 ![Schemes panel with a Notification scheme created]({{site.baseurl}}/assets/images/watch_landmarks/schemes_final.png){:style="display:block; margin-left:auto; margin-right:auto"}

-From this state, you can safely continue to the [Section 5 — Create a Custom Notification Interface](https://developer.apple.com/tutorials/swiftui/creating-a-watchos-app#Create-a-Custom-Notification-Interface) of the tutorial.
+From this state, you can easily continue to the [Section 5 — Create a Custom Notification Interface](https://developer.apple.com/tutorials/swiftui/creating-a-watchos-app#Create-a-Custom-Notification-Interface) of the tutorial.
 Yay! 🎉